garamond13/L4D2-HardRealism/README.md

 Version scheme: MAJOR (gameplay change).MINOR.PATCH

+Version 28.1.0
+- In the hr_switchmod message show the client name.

 Version 28.0.1
 - Fix message on mod switch not showing to all clients.
 - Reorganize code.